artus/valivalue/README.md

 // Throws error with message "Your object is undefined.". validator.objects.validateNotNull(null, "Your object");

-// Throws error with message "Age must be positive.". validator.numbers.validateIsPositive(-1, "Age");
+// Throws error with message "Age must be a positive number.". validator.numbers.validateIsPositive(-1, "Age");
 ```